 Do you know how to escape from a Bear in the woods?
 Say you find yourself out hiking a Nature Trail on a weekend excursion.
 There you are, enjoying all that nature has to offer.
 Identifying plants, birds, small animals and reptiles.
-Perhaps even searching for Morel Mushrooms or edible Berries.
+Perhaps even searching for Morel mushrooms or edible berries.
 Perhaps, Whitetail Deer hunting.
 When, suddenly, you come face to face with a Bear.
 Bears, whether Black Bears, Brown Bears, Grizzly Bears or Polar Bears all have poor eyesight but a keen sense of smell.
 Bears are omnivorous, meaning that they eat both plants and animals.
-Chances are that the Bear will just turn and run.
+Chances are that the bear will just turn and run, especially black Bears.
 But if it doesn't, you may quickly find yourself in a bad situation.
-Sow Bears become especially aggressive once you get between them and their cubs.
+Sow Bears become especially aggressive, once you get between them and their cubs.
 Time to test your survival skills.
-You have the ability to out think and outwit a Bear so use it.

-* A few blasts from a loud whistle or PEPPER SPRAY canister should run a Bear off.
+* Blasts from a loud whistle or PEPPER SPRAY canister should run a Bear off, under most circumstances.

 * Don't get cocky and charge at a Bear.
 They have far more advantages than you do!